waiting-for-dev/web_pipe/docs/composing_applications.md

   include WebPipe

   compose :web, HtmlApp.new
-  # It does exactly the same than:
+  # It does exactly the same as:
   # use :web, HtmlApp.new
   # plug :web, HtmlApp.new